Zwift Pricing and Options

 Cost Structure

-Probably should have led with this section, honestly, because the short answer is no, Zwift is not free.
+Probably should have led with this issue, to be candid, because the short answer is no, Zwift is not free.
 Zwift operates on a membership model:

 • Monthly Subscription: A regular Zwift membership costs $14.99 per month.